FredHutch/pgMAP_pipeline/README.md

   * write some kind of lambda statement that will make the bowtie index rule work?
   * figure out what's going on with build_bowtie_index - why is it running so many times? maybe change the Snakemake output so it doesn't exactly match the rule output?

+* **Phoebe:** update step #2 of **Running the Pipeline** to make it clear what actually needs to be updated (after incorporating Daniel's changes/getting the pipeline to run on PC9 data and Arnab's data)

 * **Phoebe:** make sure the report.html is actually being ignored by .gitignore

 * **Phoebe:** delete current dev branch and make a new one for each update or each group of updates

-* **Daniel:** make a new branch and make sure the existing version of the pipeline runs on the test_snakemake downsampled dataset
+* **Phoebe:** make a new branch and make sure the existing version of the pipeline runs on the test_snakemake downsampled dataset
   * run on an interactive node first
-  * once Phoebe has gotten the scheduler part working, confirm that this works for the downsampled dataset too
+  * once the scheduler part is working, confirm that this works for the downsampled dataset too

 * **Daniel/Emma:** confirm that updated conda/mamba/Snakemake install instructions make sense